Marigold Meaning & Symbolism

 Marigold Meaning in Mexico

 Marigolds still hold significance in Mexico and Latin America.
 During All Saints Day and All Souls Day, marigolds are used to decorate household altars.
+Marigolds are believed to help guide souls to their final resting place.
+As the Flower of the Dead, they symbolize the beauty and transient nature of life.
 Another spiritual meaning of marigolds is mourning and remembrance.
 Marigolds are often used in ceremonies honoring the dead and placed on the graves of relatives.

 Marigold Meaning in Europe